Frequently Asked Questions

 1. What is Searching for Stars?

-It’s a multimedia memoir — part book, part mixtape, part constellation of memory.
-Think of it as stories pixelated through sound, image, and nostalgia — a place where music and memory echo together.
-Imagine getting to know a new friend through her mixtape of memories, each story another piece of a constellation slowly taking shape, like sitting together in a fireside chat beneath the stars.
+Each story adds to a larger interconnected body of work, unfolding through songs, visual storytelling, and emotional resonance.
+Imagine getting to know a new friend through her mixtape of memories, each piece revealing another star in a constellation slowly taking shape, like sitting together in a fireside chat beneath the sky.

 2. What does “musical echolalia” mean?

-Echolalia is when words or sounds repeat — like echoes that return without being invited.
+Echolalia is when words or sounds repeat, like echoes that return without being invited.
 Musical echolalia is how songs and lyrics loop in memory, shaping how we feel, remember, and even communicate.
 It’s the heartbeat of this project.

 3. Is this a book, a blog, or something else?